firebase/firebaseui-web-react/example/README.md

 ## Initial setup, building and serving.

 1. Create a Firebase project using the [Firebase console](https://console.firebase.google.com).
+1. In the **Authentication** section of your project's Firebase console, open the **Sign-In Method** tab and enable the **Google** sign-in provider.
+Optionally, you can also enable Facebook, this requires to create and configure a Facebook application on [Facebook for developers](https://developers.facebook.com/).
 1. Install the run-time and build dependencies:
     ```bash
     npm install